VertexDezign/RealClock/Readme.md

         * fontSize: the size of the font to display, a value in the range [0..1], default 0.015.
 UI Scale is used for calculating the font size to display
     * datetime format (placeholders like here in os.date -> https://www.lua.org/pil/22.1.html)
+    * Position and font size can now also be set with console commands, this makes it a lot easier to position the clock at the wanted position
+        * vdRealClockPrintCurrentValues -> Shows the current values which are used
+        * vdRealClockSetPosition 0.9 0.9 -> Set the position, applies immediately
+        * vdRealClockSetFontSize 0.013 -> Set the font size, applies immediately
+        * vdRealClockResetToDefault -> Set the values back to their defaults
+        * vdRealClockSaveSettings -> Saves the changed values in the xml within the modSettings folder

 ## Credits